pombreda/getpaid/getpaid.variantsproduct/trunk/getpaid/atshop/README.txt

 Nothing here!
-See README.txt at the package root.
+See README.txt at the egg root.